antonioribeiro/artisan-anywhere/README.md

 ### Execute Artisan from anywhere in your Laravel project tree

-Let's suppose you went for a walk down the Illuminate tree and, being in `/var/www/laravel/vendor/laravel/framework/src/Illuminate/Database/Console/Migrations`, you decided tinker to test some stuff, well... you have some options:
+Let's suppose you went for a walk, far down the Illuminate tree and, being in `/var/www/laravel/vendor/laravel/framework/src/Illuminate/Database/Console/Migrations`, you need to run tinker, to test some stuff, well... you have some options:

 ```
 php ../../../../../../../../artisan tinker